Sepsis: Girl, 4, would have been saved with diagnosis - inquest

 She said she was told Skyla was suffering from toxic shock syndrome.

-Mrs Whiting said a consultant at the University Hospital said Skyla was "desperately ill" and was on the "maximum dose of everything" they could give her.
+Mrs Whiting said a consultant said Skyla was "desperately ill" and was on the "maximum dose of everything" they could give her.

-The court heard that on Tuesday 15 May Mrs Whiting was asked by a nurse whether she wanted Skyla christened.
+The court heard that on15 May, Mrs Whiting was asked by a nurse whether she wanted Skyla christened.

 Mrs Whiting told the court that she realised then "there was nothing more they could do".